 At 7th rank, a Druid may cast 'Cure Serious Wounds', 'Cure Disease', and 'Commune with Nature.'

 At 8th rank, a Druid may cast 'Dispel Magic' and 'Entangle.'
+Also, on adventures, Druids of this rank may pass through overgrown natural areas without penalty.

 At 9th rank, a Druid may cast 'Nature's Guardian (Nature Love).'